-I made two Poolside Totes awhile ago and never got around to posting anything about them (…which happens).
+Here are two scrappy Poolside Totes that I made.
 Since the pattern has been on my mind lately, I thought it’d be a fun one to share.
-The pattern (Poolside Tote by Noodlehead) is a good one.
-I love the size, shape, detailing and function.
+The pattern (Poolside Tote by Noodlehead) is such a good one.
+I love the size, shape, detailing and functionality.

-The first one that I made was quite scrappy.
+This first Poolside is quite scrappy.
 I used lots of different fabrics–Doe, Doewide, Botanics, Architectures, Stamped (Ellen Luckett Baker), and Rainwalk canvas (Anna Graham).
 I employed sort of a quilt-as-you-go approach to sew the pieces together for the main panels, with Soft and Stable as the foundation.
 (By the way, in this project I learned that piecing together scraps of Soft and Stable totally works.
-I just used binding seam tape to fuse the scraps together before quilting the fabric on top.)
+I just used binding seam tape* to fuse the scraps together before quilting the fabric on top.)

 Like all of Anna/Noodlehead’s projects, this one has really smart detailing.
 The tab with hook is the perfect spot for clipping keys, wallet, small clutch…whatever.